-Level three incidents are incidents that require a high degree of coordination and generally involve state and federal assistance.
+Level three incidents require a high degree of coordination and generally involve state and federal assistance.
 These include incidents such as large earthquakes, severe flooding, or severe winter storms.
 In most cases, a local emergency will be proclaimed.

 Debris Management Operational Phases